CodingTrain/website-archive/_more/faq/index.md

     links:
       - title: "The Coding Train Website"
         url: "https://thecodingtrain.com/"
-        title: "Open an Issue on the website repository"
+      - title: "Open an issue on the website repository"
         url: "https://github.com/CodingTrain/website/issues/new"
   - question: "Didn’t you do this already in a live stream?"
     section: "General"